• Home

 Fairborn

 The Robert and Elaine Stein Galleries function as an educational resource for Wright State University and the greater Dayton metropolitan area.
-The galleries strive to fill educational and cultural opportunities in the region by exhibiting exceptional contemporary art in a variety of media.
+The galleries strive to fill educational and cultural opportunities in our region by exhibiting exceptional contemporary art in a variety of media.

 Sculptural Village of Versailles